 Dream of:13 February 2012 "Wearing A Blanket"

 I was in a place which seemed like a nightclub in Portsmouth, Ohio.
 The place was packed full of young people probably in their late teens and early twenties.
 Outside was yet another throng of people trying to get in.
 I was sitting completely naked at a bar except for a cover wrapped around me.
-I felt somewhat incommoded by my attire because I didn't think I could simply stand up and walk around with just a cover around me.
+I felt somewhat incommoded by my attire because I did not think I could simply stand up and walk around with just a cover around me.
 Nevertheless, I wanted to leave.
-I didn't want to pass through the crowd, however, because I was afraid my cover might be pulled off.
-I didn't know what I would do if that happened.
+I did not want to pass through the crowd, however, because I was afraid my cover might be pulled off.
+I did not know what I would do if that happened.
 I envisioned myself running down the street completely naked, hiding in bushes, then dashing off from one place to the next in an attempt to escape.

 Copyright 2013 by email@example.com